MagresH/github-repo-listing-api/README.md

 - Fetch and list GitHub repositories for a user.
 - Paginate through the repositories.
 - Filter out forked repositories.
-- Retrieve branches for each repository.
+- Retrieve branches for each repository with last commits including SHA.

 ## Technologies Used